General Terms and Conditions

 In these terms and conditions, the following definitions apply:

-• Cooling-off period: the period during which the consumer can exercise their right of withdrawal;
+1. Cooling-off period: the period within which the consumer may exercise their right of withdrawal.

-• Consumer: the natural person who does not act in the course of a profession or business and enters into a distance agreement with the entrepreneur;
+2. Consumer: the natural person who is not acting in the exercise of a profession or business and who enters into a distance contract with the entrepreneur.

-• Continuous transaction: a distance agreement relating to a series of products and/or services for which the obligation to supply and/or purchase is spread over time;
+4. Long-term transaction: a distance contract relating to a series of products and/or services, the delivery and/or purchase obligations of which are spread over time.

-• Durable data carrier: any tool that enables the consumer or entrepreneur to store information addressed to them personally in a way that allows future consultation and unaltered reproduction of the stored information;
+5. Durable data carrier: any means that enables the consumer or entrepreneur to store information addressed personally to them, in a way that allows future consultation and unchanged reproduction of the stored information.

-• Right of withdrawal: the consumer’s ability to waive the distance agreement within the cooling-off period;
+6. Right of withdrawal: the consumer’s right to withdraw from the distance contract within the cooling-off period.

-• Model withdrawal form: the withdrawal form made available by the entrepreneur that a consumer can fill in if they wish to exercise their right of withdrawal;
+7. Model form: the withdrawal form provided by the entrepreneur that the consumer may use when exercising their right of withdrawal.

-• Entrepreneur: the natural or legal person who offers products and/or services to consumers remotely;
+8. Entrepreneur: the natural or legal person who offers products and/or services to consumers at a distance.

-• Means of distance communication: a method that can be used to conclude an agreement without the consumer and the entrepreneur being in the same room at the same time;
+10. Means of distance communication: a method that can be used for concluding a contract without the consumer and entrepreneur being simultaneously present in the same place.

-• General Terms and Conditions: these current General Terms and Conditions of the entrepreneur.
+11. General Terms and Conditions: these General Terms and Conditions of the entrepreneur.

 Article 2 – Identity of the Entrepreneur